 Emphasizing diversity.
-Teachers may use the topic of the Holocaust to discuss the importance of multiculturalism and diversity as part of a broader education towards a ‘politics of identity’ (Taylor & Guttmann, 1994).
-The Holocaust in this case serves to empower students' ethnic self-expression and to sensitize them to the consequences of attempts to racially and culturally homogenize society.
-Depending on the ideological and personal tendencies of the teacher, this might take the shape of a critical pedagogy, such as Freire's (2007; Freire & Macedo, 1995; Gover, 2008) pedagogy of emancipation which calls for oppressed people to become aware of oppression and take action against it, or a pedagogy of difference (Alexander, 2018) which promotes value pluralism and multiculturalism.
+Teachers may use the topic of the Holocaust to discuss the importance of multiculturalism and diversity as part of a broader educational approach covering a ‘politics of identity’ (Taylor & Guttmann, 1994).
+With this approach, the Holocaust serves to empower students’ ethnic self-expression and to sensitize them to the consequences of attempts to homogenize society racially and culturally.
+Depending on the ideological and personal tendencies of the teacher, emphasizing diversity in TLH might take the shape of a critical pedagogy, such as Freire’s “pedagogy of emancipation” (2007; Freire & Macedo, 1995; Gover, 2008), which calls for oppressed people to become aware of oppression and take action against it, or a “pedagogy of difference” (Alexander, 2018), which promotes the values of pluralism and multiculturalism.

-Which of these approaches is used by teachers and under what circumstances?
-Data on this question is sparse.
-Some studies indicate apprehension among teachers when teaching about the Holocaust to predominantly Muslim or ethnic minority classes.
-For example, in one study, Australian educators reported apprehension concern when teaching about the Holocaust, and even skirting TLH altogether, due to anti-Semitic sentiment on the part of Muslim students who “often expressed an admiration for Nazism and Hitler” (Rutland, 2015, p.
-81); In another study, UK educators reported ambivalent feelings and discomfort when teaching about the Holocaust to immigrant students (Short & Reed, 2004).
-In South Africa, teachers in training workshops on the Holocaust tended to compare their suffering during Apartheid to the Holocaust, arguing that Apartheid is also genocide (Nates, 2010).
+Data on the question of which of these approaches is used by teachers and under what circumstances is sparse.
+Some studies indicate apprehension among teachers when teaching the Holocaust to predominantly Muslim or ethnic minority classes.
+For example, in one study, Australian educators reported experiencing apprehension or concern about teaching the Holocaust, and even skirting TLH altogether, due to anti-Semitic sentiment on the part of Muslim students who “often expressed an admiration for Nazism and Hitler” (Rutland, 2015, p.
+81).
+In another study, British educators reported ambivalent feelings and discomfort when teaching the Holocaust to immigrant students (Short & Reed, 2004).
+In South Africa, teachers participating in training workshops on the Holocaust tended to compare their suffering during apartheid to the events during the Holocaust, arguing that apartheid was also genocide (Nates, 2010).

-Other studies focuses on the techniques and efforts made by teachers to draw non-Jewish students of color, immigrants and other marginalized groups into the topic of the Holocaust, which is not part of their own heritage and can even be framed as the competing history of a powerful group of whites, the Jews.
-Through these studies we learn that the challenges involved are quite formidable and require every kind of creative effort on the part of the teachers.
+Other studies have focused on the techniques and efforts made by teachers to connect non-Jewish students of color, immigrants, and other marginalized groups with the topic of the Holocaust, which is not part of their own heritage and which can even be framed as the competing history of a powerful group of whites, the Jews.
+These studies indicate that the challenges involved in TLH to marginalized students are quite formidable and require a myriad of creative efforts on the part of the teachers.
 In one such study, Schweber (2003, 2004) identified several creative and even controversial strategies used by teachers to engage such students.
-Using detailed class ethnographies, she described for example, a teacher who devised an elaborate simulation game which lasted for the entire course, to make students of color feel a part of the events of the Holocaust.
-Schweber describes this effort as reflecting the difference between the symbolic (representational) curriculum which pertains to the subject matter and the consequential curriculum, which is the actual human impact, or transformative power - of the program.
-It is the consequential curriculum which poses the biggest challenges when teaching about the heritage of one group's suffering to another.
+For example, Schweber, using detailed class ethnographies, described a teacher who devised an elaborate simulation game, lasting for the entire course, designed to make students of color feel a part of the events of the Holocaust.
+Schweber describes this effort as reflecting the difference between the symbolic (representational) curriculum, which pertains to the subject matter, and the consequential curriculum, which is the actual human impact, or transformative power of the program.
+It is the consequential curriculum which poses the greatest challenges when teaching about the heritage of one group’s suffering to a different group.

 Finally, some studies find that teachers’ expectations and perceptions of their marginalized students do not necessarily reflect the attitudes of the students themselves.
-A large-scale survey of over 1,000 Muslim students in the UK found high levels of interest in learning about the Holocaust among participants, who were as positive about TLH as non-Muslim students (Foster, et al., 2016).
+A large-scale survey of over 1,000 Muslim students in the United Kingdom found high levels of interest in learning about the Holocaust among participants, who were as positive about TLH as were non-Muslim students (Foster, et al., 2016).
 Commenting on such findings, Stevick (2017, p.
 201) suggests that “[teachers’] anxiety may stem less from the actual likelihood of a strong negative response to the subject than from teachers’ lack of confidence that they could handle one appropriately if it occurred.”

-To determine what strategies, if any, are used by American teachers who teach in classes of predominantly marginalized students in order to engage their students with the topic of the Holocaust, this study posed the following questions:
+To determine what strategies, if any, are used by American teachers teaching in classes with predominantly marginalized students to engage their students with the topic of the Holocaust, this study posed the following questions: